cmonger/python_tools/README.md

 # nucleotideFilter.py

 	Biopython script to calculate the percentage of nucleotides per read in a pair and discard both reads in pair if nucleotide % threshold is exceeded

+# gtfCDSextender.py

+	Script utilising GTFparse (https://github.com/openvax/gtfparse) to read in a GTF file and extend the CDS regions by user specified amount.
+Useful for mapping of RiboSeq data to transcripts.